 • 75 g to sugar

-• 1 lemon peel (if possible organic because the flavor is incredible)
+• 1 lemon zest (preferably organic as the flavor is incredible)

 • Mild olive oil for frying